UPDATE (12.07.2020): Post updated with modified recommendations.

 Build a downtown platform at Aqueduct Racetrack, and abandon the North Conduit Avenue station.

 Consolidating these two stations at Aqueduct Racetrack improves A service with minimal inconvenience to users of the existing North Conduit Avenue station.
-Potential entrances/exits at Bristol Avenue or Eckford Avenue/Cohancy Street could accommodate North Conduit Avenue riders.
-To further encourage ridership, NYTIP recommends additional entrances and exits at Pitkin Avenue.
+Potential entrances at Bristol Avenue or the corner of Eckford Avenue and Cohancy Street could accommodate North Conduit Avenue riders.
+To further encourage ridership, NYTIP recommends additional entrances at Pitkin Avenue.

 The new station would be a local station with side platforms served by J and M trains.
 The station includes entrances and an in-system transfer to the G train’s Broadway station at its west end, and additional entrances at Middleton Street – one block from Lorimer Street – at its east end.